po1sigala/live/01-Class-Content/02-Advanced-CSS/01-Activities/22-Stu_Wireframing/README.md

 If you have completed the activity and want to further your knowledge, work through the following challenge with your partner:

-* Can mobile application be wireframed similar to web application?
+* How might our wireframe look on a mobile devices?

 Use [Google](https://www.google.com) or another search engine to research this.